 Combination Treatment with Bortezomib, Thalidomide, and Dexamethasone

-CASSIOPEIA is an ongoing, open-label, 2-arm, multicenter, phase 3 study evaluating the safety and efficacy of DARZALEX in combination with bortezomib, thalidomide, and dexamethasone (D-VTd) in patients with NDMM who are eligible for HDT/ASCT.2,3 Moreau et al (2019)2 reported the results from Part 1 of this study.
-Moreau et al (2021)3 reported results from Part 2 of the CASSIOPEIA study (maintenance treatment) at a median follow-up of 35.4 months.
+CASSIOPEIA (MMY3006; NCT02541383) is an ongoing, open-label, 2-arm, multicenter, phase 3 study evaluating the safety and efficacy of DARZALEX in combination with bortezomib, thalidomide, and dexamethasone (D-VTd) in patients with NDMM who are eligible for HDT/ASCT.2,3 Moreau et al (2019)2 reported the results from Part 1 of this study.
+Moreau et al (2021)3 reported results from Part 2 of the CASSIOPEIA study (maintenance treatment).
+Moreau et al (2024)4 reported long-term outcomes of the CASSIOPEIA study after a median follow-up of 80.1 months from the first randomization and at a median follow-up of 70.6 months from the second randomization.

 Safety Results - Part 1